KGP/X99-System-SSDTs/README.md

 # Acknowledgements:

-Special thanks to Apfelnico and nMano for all substantial and always kind contributions.
+Special thanks to Apfelnico and NMano for all substantial and always kind contributions.

 Partial contributions of Mork vom Ork, Matthew82, Maleorderbridge, TheRacerMaster, Crismac2013 and LeleTuratti to SSDT-X99-TB3HP.aml might also be mentioned in addition.